crystal-lang/crystal-book/syntax_and_semantics/type_inference.md

 # Type inference

-**Note**: this applies to the next version of Crystal (0.16.0).
-Before this version global type inference takes the whole program and all uses into account.

 Crystal's philosophy is to require as few type annotations as possible.
 However, some type annotatinos are required.

 Consider a class definition like this: